hbacelar8/rust-embedded-examples/examples/blink-hal/README.md

-# A Simple Blink Project
+# Blink with HAL

-Blinks the NUCLEO-F103RB board LED connected to pin 5 on Port A.
+Blinks the NUCLEO-F103RB board LED connected to pin 5 on Port A using the `stm32f1xx-hal` crate.

 ## Building
 ```bash